google/software-product-sprint/walkthroughs/week-2-server/step-5-datastore-walkthrough.md

 ### Learn More

-This tutorial covered the fundamentals of how to use Datastore, but Datastore also provides more advanced functionalities.
+This tutorial covered the fundamentals of how to use Datastore, but Datastore also provides more advanced functionality.
 See these resources for more info:

 -   [Datastore documentation](https://cloud.google.com/datastore/docs/)
 -   [Entities documentation](https://cloud.google.com/datastore/docs/concepts/entities)